NSMNIA/NodeJS-Authentication/readme.md

 Frontend application with authentication via Express in combination with JWT.

 ## How it works
 If you visit a route it will determine if it is a protected route or not.
-If it is a protected route it will be checking the if the context state credentials match with the JWT on the backend and will it determine if it is valid or not.
+If it is a protected route it will be checking if the context state credentials match with the JWT on the backend.
 Whether the credentials and the is legitimate, you'll see the page; otherwise, you will be sent to the login page.

 If the routes are in the 'route.ts' file, the project will automatically generate them.
 ![Route](route.png)